Volleyball variations: Shooting volleyball

 Some players also smash the ball with high vertical leaps like Olympic volleyball but there is no setter in team.
 In this game, the players hit the ball with both hands by punching it with both hands.
 They try to hit as fast as they can in order to force a mistake from opponent players and try to get rebound as a set ball for any player to smash it with jump, using one hand and if the player standing under the net misses the ball than defender tries to take the ball using the under hand and give maximum height to it.

 When one player smashes the ball with great skill the spectators give prize money to that player and the game has to stop at that time.

 Shooting volleyball court is 35 ft and 70 ft in length.
 Net height was 8 ft before some years but nowadays the net height is 7.2 to 7.5 ft.
 The ball size is same to handball.
 Shooting volleyball is popular in Pakistan (Punjab) (Sindh) (Bloachistan) (KPK), USA and India, especially North Indian States.
 Most of the above-mentioned rules are not valid at present in shooting volleyball (Pakistan).
-For example: The height of net has reduced to 6 ft.
+For example: The height of net has been reduced to 6 ft.
 Nowadays eight players can play in a team four players play at back side and four at the center of court and one player stands in front of net.
 If any ball goes into net (called as third ball or 'common ball'), the net man pushes it back to his team and the 'Defencer' (man which is standing in the right center) pushes it towards the back side players (3rd players) of the opponent team.
 And the players of third hit it forcefully.

 Short court

-Short court is usually played as a warm up to a volleyball practice or game.
-It is played with any number of players on each side using the side lines and the attack line as boundaries.
-The server serves the ball from behind the attack line and most regular volleyball rules apply.
-Any player may hit the ball, however, and the rules for attacking vary slightly.
-Because of the length of the court an attacker may "throw" the ball as long as he uses only one hand and does it while remaining in the air.
+Short court is a fun little volleyball game that can be played with 2 to 8 people.
+It is normally a game that is played from 10 foot to 10 foot on both sides and the normal side lines.
+Normally you can have three contacts; but you could make rules up as you go.
+Sometimes the court down in half if there are only 2 players on each side.
+All normal volleyball contacts are legal in this game.
+Jumping to tip and block is also legal as well.
+There is no official scoring number in this game.
+It is just a small fun game to play with friends and teammates.